 - 8.28 The obligation to verify a customer arises at the point when it is clear that they wish to enter into an arrangement with the firm, either to buy or sell units in a fund or to establish some form of investment scheme or account.
-In addition, given the definition of "business relationship" (see paragraph 8.2) the transfer of units from an existing holder to a third party will also give rise to an obligation to verify the identity of the recipient. - 8.29 Firms must verify a customer's identity as soon as practicable after first contact with the customer, but are not prevented from entering into the relationship or commencing the initial transaction before the checks are completed (see Part I paragraph 5.2.3 5.2.5).
+In addition, given the revised definition of "business relationship" (see paragraph 8.418) the transfer of units from an existing holder to a third party will also give rise to an obligation to verify the identity of the transferee recipient. - 8.29 Firms must verify a customer's identity as soon as practicable after first contact with the customer, but are not prevented from entering into the relationship or commencing the initial transaction before the checks are completed (see Part I paragraph 5.2.3 5.2.5).
 Firms should take all reasonable steps to verify the customer's identity within a reasonable time.
-Where the firm is unable to verify the identity of the investor within that time it may cease proactive pursuit of evidence of identity and must, at that point, consider if the circumstances give any grounds to suspect money laundering or terrorist financing2 and act accordingly (see Part I, paragraph 5.2.7 5.2.8). - 8.30 If, however, after such reasonable time, and where the firm has no grounds to suspect and is satisfied that the risk of money laundering is minimal, subject to its terms of business or the status of a contract to purchase units in its funds directly, it may terminate the relationship and return any monies received to their source.
-Alternatively, and particularly in purchases of units where the contract has been completed, the firm should block/restrict\any funds or assets pending eventual verification (see Part I, paragraph 5.2.9). - 8.31 From the point at which the firm ceases proactive pursuit of evidence of identity, (either without suspicions or by requesting a DAML (consent) from the NCA to terminate), it mustblock/restrict an investment: - (a) it must not accept further investments (ad hoc or regular savings) from the customer until they provide the evidence of identity required by the firm; - (b) unless waiting for consent, it must permit the investor to withdraw, redeem or transfer their investment upon production of the evidence of identity required by the firm; - (c) it should otherwise continue to act in accordance with any relevant terms of business and regulatory obligations until such time as the relationship may be terminated (this would include issuing periodic statements, making normal dividend/interest payments and administering the customer's investments according to their instructions where these do not involve the investment or withdrawal of capital); and - (d) it must take steps to remind customers (individually or generically, as appropriate
+Where the firm is unable to verify the identity of the investor within that time it will-may cease proactive pursuit of evidence of identity and must, at that point, consider if the circumstances give any grounds to suspect money laundering or terrorist financing, and act accordingly (see Part I, paragraph 5.2.7 5.2.8). - 8.30 If, however, after such reasonable time, and where the firm has no grounds to suspect and is satisfied that the risk of money laundering is minimal, subject to its terms of business or the status of a contract to purchase units in its funds directly, it may terminate the relationship and return any monies received to their source.
+Alternatively, and particularly in purchases of units where the contract has been completed, the firm should block/restrict\freeze any funds or assets pending eventual verification (see Part I, paragraph 5.2.9). - 8.31 From the point at which the firm ceases proactive pursuit of evidence of identity, but where it has no suspicions (either without suspicions or requesting consent) from NCA to terminate), it must freeze an investment: - (a) it must not accept further investments (ad hoc or regular savings) from the customer until they provide the evidence of identity required by the firm; - (b) it must permit the investor to withdraw, redeem or transfer their investment upon production of the evidence of identity required by the firm; - (c) it should otherwise continue to act in accordance with any relevant terms of business and regulatory obligations until such time as the relationship may be terminated (this would include issuing periodic statements, making normal dividend/interest payments and administering the customer's investments according to their instructions where these do not involve the investment or withdrawal of capital); and - (d) it must take steps to remind customers (individually or generically, as appropriate according to their risk-based approach) that evidence of identity may still be required, noting the consequences of failure to comply with the firm's request.